WesVleuten/gitflow/README.md

 ## Cloning a repository

 In GitHub Desktop you can find a list of respositories, in this list search for the repository you want to download.
-By default it will store the repository in `C:\Users\<Your Username>\Documents\GitHub`.
+By default it will store the repository in:

+* Windows: `C:\Users\<Your Username>\Documents\GitHub`
+* macOS:`/Users/<Your Username>/Documents/GitHub`

 [back to top](#table-of-contents)